shdev/InDesign-Scripts/README.md

 I made this script, to fill a PDF with data.

+This script is also compatible with Adobe Illustrator

 #### Requirements
-* Adobe InDesign CS 6
+* Adobe InDesign CS 6 or higher